 Your thermopile output can be tested with a multimeter using the TH/TP Contacts to check the amount of electricity it’s producing.
 Before running the test, ensure that your pilot light has been on for two minutes or more, then switch off your fireplace.

-Find your main control valve, and locate the thermopile sensor then find the Contacts labeled TH/TP and TP respectively on the valve.
+Find your main gas control valve, and locate the thermopile sensor then find the Electric Contacts labeled TH/TP and TP respectively on the valve.
 You can use your manufacturer’s guide to locate these.

 Take the multimeter leads, placing one on the TH/TP terminal and the other on the TP terminal.

 The multimeter should read 300 millivolts or more.
-If it reads less than 300 millivolts, then you should replace it.
+If it reads less than 300 millivolts, it may be cause that your gas fireplace wont function, therefore, you should replace it.

 Diagnosing a Thermopile Problem